ckeditor/ckeditor5/docs/getting-started/quick-start.md

 ## Using CKEditor&nbsp;5 from CDN

-CDN is an effortless method of running CKEditor 5.
+CDN is an alternative method of running CKEditor 5.
 You can start using it in just a few steps and with a few tags.

 ### Obtain a license key